 Here is a list of also great but free keyword tools:

 - Google Adwords Keyword Planner.
 Unfortunately, Google has made this tool available for Adwords customers only.
 You need to set up an account.
 You will probably be forced to create an ad before you can access the tools.
 But you can create an ad using your bank account instead of a credit card.
-Your bank account needs to be verified and as long you don’t finish this process, you can’t run a paid ad yet.
-But you can access the Keyword Planner.
+Your bank account needs to be verified and as long you don’t finish this process, you can’t run a paid ad.
+But you can still access the Keyword Planner.
 As long as you are not paying anything, you will not get the full scope but it is still very useful.
 So make use of one of the most powerful keyword tools out there.

 - Ubersuggest/NeilPatel.
 Another free keyword tool that will give you a list of ideas.